-Coast Guardsman charged in fatal Bloomfield Township crash
+Coast Guardsman charged in fatal Bloomfield Twp. crash

 A Coast Guard employee was arraigned Friday in connection with an alleged drunken driving crash earlier this week that left an Oakland Township woman dead.

 Gregory Allen Belkin was arraigned at 48th District Court in Bloomfield Hills by Judge Diane D’Agostini on charges of operating under the influence of alcohol, causing death and second-degree murder.
 He was off duty at the time of the crash, officials said.